rosessp/ci-demo/README.md

 # ci-demo
-Working with jenkins and docker
+Working with jenkins and docker...